Gestational Surrogacy in Massachusetts

 Can an international same-sex male couple obtain an initial birth certificate naming the biological father and Gestational Carrier?

-• Yes, but a Voluntary Acknowledgment of Paternity is required.
+• Yes, but a Voluntary Acknowledgment of Parentage is required.

 Can they subsequently obtain a birth certificate naming only the biological father or both fathers, with no mention of the Gestational Carrier?